 Post-Production Supervisor Services

-Post-production management across Japan, from OMNIBUS JAPAN and Imagica Entertainment in Tokyo to THE SEVEN and vfxNova.
+We manage post-production across Japan, from OMNIBUS JAPAN and Imagica Entertainment in Tokyo to THE SEVEN and vfxNova.

 Post-Production Expertise